WalidSellami/plag_check/README.md

+# Fahs API – Backend Service for Fahs App

---> API app (Backend) serves as the communication bridge for the Fahs app.
+A backend API that acts as the communication bridge for the Fahs app, handling data exchange and core functionality.